 Fueling Maureen and Matt’s advocacy over the last two years has been a hope that San Francisco would model itself after cities like Amsterdam and Copenhagen.

 For anyone who is interested in starting a similar action, People Protected has instructions on their website.
-As Maureen explains, all that’s required to make change is for people to join together.
+As Maureen explained, all that’s required to make change is for people to join together.
 “You and ten friends can create a protected bike lane.”

 Join Maureen and Matt in conversation as we honor People Protected on July 25 at the Golden Wheel Awards.
 Buy your tickets today.